yafshar/kim_commands/kim_commands.rst

    kim_property modify 2 key species source-value 1:4 Al Al Al Al

-*RSE: what do you mean by a wrong index?*
-Calling this command with a wrong index, or wrong number of input arguments will fail with error message indicating the mistake.
+Calling this command with a wrong index (negative number or zero), e.g., `` kim_property modify 2 key species source-value 0 Al ``, or wrong number of input arguments, e.g.,
+`` kim_property modify 2 key species source-value 1:4 Al Al`` will fail with
+an error message indicating the mistake.

 .. note::
    For multidimensional arrays, only one colon-separated range is allowed